 General Counsel, Company Secretary & CCO at Greenhill & Co.

-The 7 stages of the contract lifecycle management process
+What are the 7 stages of contract lifecycle management process?

 The contract lifecycle management process typically involves 7 stages: